Laiba-muzammal/GameHub/README.md

-# GameHub# 🎮 GameHub – A Flask-Based Mini Projects Platform
+#🎮 GameHub – A Flask-Based Mini Projects Platform

 **GameHub** is a full-stack Flask application combining multiple fun and useful mini-projects into one web platform.
 It uses **Flask**, **HTML/CSS/JS**, and an integrated **database** for user data and score storage (where applicable).